 What is Avalanche (AVAX), the cryptocurrency that has risen 500% in two months?
 AVAX has gone from $12.90 at the beginning of August to $65 at press time.

-Avalanche market capitalization is more than $14.3 billion, much higher than it showed two months ago when it totaled $2.8 billion.
+What is Avalanche (AVAX)?
+Avalanche’s market capitalization is more than $14.3 billion, much higher than it showed two months ago when it totaled $2.8 billion.
 A few days ago, it raised $230 million in funding from a group of investors led by Polychain and Three Arrows Capital.
-The influx of new money into the company boosted AVAX's price by 31.44% in the last seven days.
+The influx of new money into the company boosted AVAX’s price by 31.44% in the last seven days.

 Its interoperability with the Ethereum blockchain, high scalability, and low transaction fees are its main advantages.
-However, Avalanche's blockchain has suffered two hacks for more than $38 million in recent days.
+However, Avalanche’s blockchain has recently suffered two hacks for more than $38 million.

 Avalanche is an open, programmable Smart Contract platform for decentralized applications.
 Like Cardano (ADA) and Solana (SOL), Avalanche competes with Ethereum’s blockchain for Smart Contract development.
 However, unlike the two blockchains mentioned above, Avalanche has the advantage of its compatibility with the Ethereum Virtual Machine (EVM).
 In other words, the Avalanche blockchain can host applications developed on Ethereum but with more benefits.